Meowtaq/fjfi_sound2pdf/README.md

- ### Simple python script made for CTU FJFI to export selected audio waves from audacity into a pdf
+ ### Simple python script to export selected audio waves from audacity into a pdf

 ## setup